sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

    iPads have uicache issues with most jailbreaking tools.
 To open Cydia, enter `nvwastone://` in Safari's address bar and press Enter.

    ### Meridian is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
-To open Meridian, enter `meridian://` in Safari's address bar and press Enter.
-Until further notice, this does not work, due to Safari not working on that version of iOS.
+To open Meridian, find and open the Tips app on your home screen.
+Until further notice, this does not work.
 This may be fixed at a later date.
 Sorry for the inconvenience.

    ### Terminal is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
 To open Terminal, enter `mterminal://` in Safari's address bar and press Enter.